dzakipratida/business-analyst-portfolio/README.md

 # Business Analyst Portfolio

-Hi, I'm **Muhammad Dzaki Pratida**!
+Hi, I'm Muhammad **Dzaki** Pratida!
 I'm a marketing analyst & digital marketer with 3+ years of experience.

 I have a tech background in Computer Science and currently studying for my Master's in Digital Business & Innovation at IE Business School, Spain.
 Throughout my experience and educational background, I have developed a strong foundation for bridging the gaps between tech and business.